Teradata/developer-resources/docs/advanced/quickstart/test-docker-before-you-begin.md

 ---
 id: docker-before-you-begin
-title: Teradata - AI Unlimited - QuickStart - Before you begin
+title: QuickStart - Before you begin
 description: Learn what to do before you run the AI Unlimited manager and JupyterLab using Docker.
 sidebar_label: Before you begin
 sidebar_position: 1